jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (a) that are involved in the business of the person during the income year; and (b) for which the person must account under sections DO 4B and DO 4C, for the income year, separately from any other listed horticultural plants that are involved in the business of the person
   - **plot** means the land occupied by the listed horticultural plants in a planting
-  - **replaced area fraction** for a planting and an income year means the amount calculated using the formula— where— (replacement area) is the area, at the end of the income year, of the part of the plot on which listed horticultural plants in the planting are planted or regrafted during the income year as replacement plants
+  - **replaced area fraction** for a planting and an income year means the amount calculated using the formula—where— (replacement area) is the area, at the end of the income year, of the part of the plot on which listed horticultural plants in the planting are planted or regrafted during the income year as replacement plants
     (plot area) is the total area, at the end of the income year, of the plot.